-- Women are currently under-represented within chartered engineering, although there are initiatives in place to try and encourage more women into the industry, such as WISE and Women's Engineering Society (WES).
+- Women are currently underrepresented within chartered engineering, although there are initiatives in place to try and encourage more women into the industry, such as WISE and Women's Engineering Society (WES).

 - Opportunities are usually available in towns and cities that have a strong manufacturing or research base, or in regions where there is a local facility that supports specialist engineering.

 - There are many opportunities to work abroad, particularly throughout Europe, Asia, the Middle East and Australia.
-It is possible to gain professional recognition in other European countries and chartered engineers can apply for European engineer status (Eur Ing).

-- engineering science;
+- aeronautical engineering

-- agricultural engineering;
+- agricultural engineering

-- computer-aided engineering;
+- computer-aided engineering

-- manufacturing engineering;
+- manufacturing engineering